theted/wasted/README.md

 ```

 Notes for macOS:
-- `wasted-total` and `wasted-stats` auto-detect `gdate` when available (via Homebrew coreutils) and fall back to BSD `date` parsing.
+- `wasted` auto-detects `gdate` when available (via Homebrew coreutils) and falls back to BSD `date` parsing for stats.
-- `wasted` works with the system `date` and does not require `gdate`.
+- `wasted` works with the system `date` to record commands and does not require `gdate`.

 ## Statistics

-Use `wasted-stats` to explore where your time goes and spot bottlenecks:
+Run `wasted` with no arguments to explore where your time goes and spot bottlenecks:

-Examples:

 ```
-wasted-stats             # top commands, top waits, weekly totals wasted-stats --family    # include top families (docker, git, node-pm, ...) wasted-stats --paths     # include top paths (cwd) wasted-stats --threshold 120  # alert for waits >= 120s wasted-stats --no-threshold   # disable threshold alerts wasted-stats --top 15    # show more top commands wasted-stats --weeks     # weekly totals only wasted-stats --days      # daily totals only
+wasted                   # top commands, top paths, top waits, weekly totals, latest 5, total summary
 ```

 What you get:
 - Top commands: aggregated by the base command (first word), with seconds and percentage of the total.
-- Top families (optional with `--family`): groups related commands (e.g., docker build/pull/compose) for broader insights.
+Title includes total command count.
-- Top paths (optional with `--paths`): aggregate by the directory where commands were run to spot slow projects/dirs.
+- Top paths: aggregate by the directory where commands were run to spot slow projects/dirs.
 - Top waits: the five longest single operations.
-- Threshold alerts (configurable with `--threshold`): list waits exceeding a given time.
+- Threshold alerts (default threshold 60s): list waits exceeding a given time.
 - Weekly totals: ISO week bucketed sums to see trends.
+- Latest 5 commands: most recent entries with command, seconds, and path.

 Ideas for further analysis:
 - Hour-of-day heatmap to see when slowdowns occur.